acesaif/ml_crash_course/self_practice/crabs_model/README.md

 ### End Users

-This results can be used in __Crab Cultering__ where it is required to monitor crabs database to rear crabs and its demand in markets.
-Biological researchers can use this model to categorize crabs for their studies.
+These results can be used in __`Crab Cultering`__ where it is required to monitor crabs database to rear crabs and its demands in markets.
+Biological researchers can use this model to `categorize` crabs for their studies.

 Yes, the data in which I modelled is very limited and is devoid of various features.
-This data consists of just 200 units which is scarce.
+This data consists of just `200 units` which is scarce.
 This model can be improved to its extensive if it is fed with high quality weighted data.